alexandrnikitin/blog/_drafts/high-performance-dotnet-by-example.md

 | Treatment | 1.7416 us | 0.0216 us |   0.63 |          0.01 |

 Yeah, that's 1.6 time faster than the previous version.
 So far so good.
+Lesson learnt: BCL has general purpose code; it may be useful to re-implement some code for your needs.